RyWilliams/test-prof/docs/recipes/any_fixture.md

 let(:account) { fixture(:account) { create(:account) } }
 ```

-Reseting fixtures (i.e., delete data from the affected tables) can be _heavy_.
+Resetting fixtures (i.e., delete data from the affected tables) can be _heavy_.
 Try to avoid such situations and write specs independent of the global state.

 ## Usage report